 His journey to ARC began at Hardin County Animal Control, where in the late 1980s the main form of euthanasia was gunshot.
 Buddy was older and not highly adoptable, so he was to be euthanized.
 Yet he escaped death–not once, but twice, only to run back to the very officers who were supposed to end his life.
 The second time around, Animal Control decided enough was enough and ARC got a phone call asking us to take this old beagle.

-Buddy lived life to its fullest, marching up and down the driveway like the Pied Piper with his entourage of cats following him.
+Buddy lived life to its fullest, marching up and down the driveway like a Pied Piper with his entourage of cats following.

 I remember the days of the barn, our original shelter, days of no running water, no heat, no air, fetching water in milk jugs from the house in a cart and placing them under heat lamps to keep them from freezing while workers huddled around the kerosene heater to keep warm.
 Still we wept when the barn burned down on January 12, 1993: the loss of life, those 69 cats and kittens was enormous.